 However, our increased reliance on immigrant labor for America’s seniors has not corresponded to any policy reforms that would allow for more foreign-born home health care workers to immigrate to the U.S. The U.S. does not have any visa categories designed for either nonimmigrant or immigrant home health care workers — the foreign-born now working in those fields arrived through different immigration channels.

 Without reform it will be difficult to bring in the necessary number of immigrant laborers to help America’s seniors thrive, meaning not only that fewer Americans will be able to age at home, but that care facilities may be forced to shut down.

 One possible reform is to reinstate and modify the H-1C visa program by adding home health aides as a qualified occupation in addition to nurses.
 The underutilized program, which was discontinued in 2009, allowed for foreign nurses to come to the U.S. for up to three years to work in areas that had nursing shortages.

 Another possible reform is to include elder care as an option in the J-1 visa Au Pair program or to create a separate qualification that focuses solely on elder care.

 Of course, such proposals must contend with the rise of anti-immigrant sentiment in contemporary U.S. politics.
 Although anti-immigrant trends have been present for decades, the former Trump administration brought these feelings to mainstream political discourse, leading to uncertainty over the increase of immigrant labor.
 Even after the end of the Trump administration, these ideas continue to influence and attract adherents.
-Yet, immigrants continue to do the crucial work that is required to not only care for older Americans but act as key contributors to the U.S. economy and society.
+Yet, immigrant laborers continue to do the crucial work to help American seniors thrive and act as key contributors to the U.S. economy and society.
 They have demonstrated that their work and contributions are not only necessary, but valuable additions to the U.S. labor force.
 It is in this environment that these needed reforms will be attempted — with quality of life on the line for millions of older Americans.